-I have met others who never left motorcycling but found the modern classics looks and easy riding position appealed now that the sports bike was taking its toll on the back and other muscles.
+I have met others who never left motorcycling but found the modern classic looks and easy riding position appealed now that the sports bike was taking its toll on their back, wrists and other muscles.

 For others it’s simply a chance to own a motorcycle with the looks and styling of the ones they rode or admired in their youth.
 Couldn’t afford a Kawasaki Z1 as young man in the 1970’s?
 No problem, you can afford the new Z1 900RS today.